-- Garden Collection Silver Honeycomb Solar Stake Lights, 14×2.5 in, $1, 4 unit minimum
+- Garden Collection Silver Honeycomb Solar Stake Lights, 14×2.5 in., $1.25 each

 Here are some current examples of good prices:

-- Sta-Green 1-cu ft Garden Soil from Lowe’s: $2.50 (reg. $4.98)
+- Sta-Green 2-cu ft Garden Soil from Lowe’s: $7.98

-- Miracle Grow All Purpose Soil for In-Ground Use from Home Depot: $3.88 (reg. $4.27)
+- Miracle-Gro All Purpose Soil for In-Ground Use from Home Depot: $4.57

 PRO TIP: If your soil is still healthy (i.e., no huge insect or fungus problems), you can save it and reuse it for next year.
 Just remember to fertilize!

 Have you heard of worm tea?
-It’s not an Arnold Palmer mixer… Worm tea is basically water and worm poop mixed together.
+It’s not an Arnold Palmer mixer!
+Worm tea is basically water and worm poop mixed together.
 Yes, gross, but it’s full of phosphorus, potassium, calcium, and nitrogen, making it an excellent natural fertilizer.